 Tags: Barbara Flythe, bending the moral arc: courageous conversations on race & justice, black history month, dismantling structural racism, earl conrad, matthew 25 invitation, nassau presbyterian church, pam wakefield, rev. dr. martin luther king jr., the invention of the negro, theology formation & evangelism, where do we go from here: chaos or community?, witherspoon street presbyterian church

 Tags: americans worshiped in segregated, americans worshiped in segregated seating, bending the moral, bending the moral arc, black americans worshiped in segregated, church on witherspoon street, enslaved and free black, enslaved and free black americans, first presbyterian church of princeton, free black americans worshiped, moral arc, own church on witherspoon street, presbyterian church, presbyterian church of princeton, street presbyterian church, witherspoon street, witherspoon street and nassau, witherspoon street presbyterian, witherspoon street presbyterian church, worshiped in segregated seating

-Ministries: Theology, Formation & Evangelism, Gender & Racial Justice
+Ministries: Theology, Formation & Evangelism, Gender, Racial and Intercultural Justice